hackclub/hackclub/workshops/spinning-wheel/README.md

   </body>
 </html>
 ```
-Your final code in the `index.html` should look something like this.
 Woot woot!
 We have completed HTML part successfully.😍😍

 ## 2)	CSS
 After you have completed HTML part, you'll notice that when you click the "Run" button at the top, you just see a white screen with some text ("options") with a button that says "spin".